nlesc-nano/Tutorials/docs/2_fitting.rst

 Forcefield Optimization
 =======================
-The goal of this tutorial is to obtain the classical forcefield parameters for a lead perovksite nanocrystal core and for the nanocrystal (NC) obtained by capping the fitted core with carboxylate ligands.
+The goal of this tutorial is to obtain the classical forcefield parameters for a lead perovksite core and for the nanocrystal (NC) obtained by capping the fitted core with carboxylate ligands.
 In fact, the construction of a forcefield for a Quantum Dot (QD) requires parameters for a proper description of:

     * the ion-ion interactions inside the nanocrystal core;
     * the ligand anchoring group-core ions interactions at the nanocrystal surface.